danimal141/relearn/README.md

 # relearn
-This system reminds me of your favorite screenshots in Dropbox every day.
-It picks files up from Dropbox and notify the shared links to your Slack channel.
+This system reminds you of your favorite screenshots in Dropbox every day.
+It picks files up from Dropbox and notifies the shared links to your Slack channel.

 ## Set up
 - Create you Dropbox app from [the developer page](https://www.dropbox.com/developers/documentation).